amorijs/SPT-ModGod/README.md

 ## 🐧 Linux Support

-ModGod includes Bash script generation for Linux servers:
+ModGod fully supports Linux servers:

-1. When you click "Apply Changes", both PowerShell and Bash scripts are generated
+- On Linux, file operations are handled immediately when you click "Apply Changes" (no script needed)
-2. On Linux, the Bash script runs via `nohup` with output logged to `modgod_install.log`
+- Unlike Windows, Linux doesn't lock files while the server is running, so changes apply instantly
-3. Scripts wait for server shutdown before installing mods
+- The updater works cross-platform via .NET

 ---